priyakumartt-glitch/weatherdata-pipeline/README.md

 * Silver: Cleaned and structured data
 * Gold: Final data used for analysis

-I used Python and PySpark for processing and created a dashboard in Power BI to visualize the results.
+I used Python and PySpark for processing and created a report in Power BI to visualize the results.

 The pipeline was also automated using Databricks and Azure Data Factory.

 This project understand how real-world data pipelines work from data collection to visualization.